Kitware/batai/DEPLOYMENT.md

    and change the ApplicationId to the ID in the `./client.env.production`
 10. Test logging in/out and uploading data to the server.

+### GRTS Cell Id suppoer

+Make sure that there is the grts.csv in the /opt/batai/dev/grtsCells folder

+Then run `docker compose run --rm django ./manage.py importGRTSCells /app/csv/grts.csv`

+It may take a few minutes to upload because it is loading around 500k rows into the DB.

 ### system.d service

 Service that will automatically start and launch the server